databonsai/databonsai/docs/AnthropicProvider.md

 # AnthropicProvider

-The `AnthropicProvider` class is a provider class that interacts with Anthropic's API for generating text completions.
+The `AnthropicProvider` class is a provider class that interacts with Anthropic's Claude API for generating text completions.
 It supports exponential backoff retries (from tenacity's library) to handle temporary failures, which is particularly useful when dealing with large datasets.

 ## Initialization